-There are ways to get out of a bad hire quickly without being careless.
+When it isn't working, there are ways to get out of a bad hire quickly without being careless.
 There are risks and pitfalls to avoid.
 BUT, the best way to avoid those is not to get into a bad hire to begin with.
 Here are 7 ways NOT to hire the wrong person:

 - Advertise.
-Get the word out in appropriate places through a variety of ways.
-That may not may not have anything to do with traditional advertisements.
+Get the word out in appropriate places in a variety of ways.
+That may or may not have anything to do with traditional advertisements.
 Sharing with your network, posting on Social Media, enlisting current employees – these are all ways to get the word out for free.
 There are many others.
 Traditional advertising sources work well if you have a known employment brand that people want to be part of.
 Absent that, not so much.

 - Say it Right.
 A boring ad that looks like a boring list of duties from a boring job description won’t get a lot of attention.
 Think marketing – because that’s what this is.
 Your ad or job posting should look no more like a contract than a sales proposal would.
 If you’ve got a job to fill, kick it into marketing mode like you would for a great potential client.